cappk-tj/cappk-tj/README.md

 ### Hi there 👋

-I'm CappK, a Roblox Developer based in New Zealand.
+I'm CappK, a former Roblox Developer based in New Zealand.

 Gameplay & systems focused developer